Why use SPVs?

 In the USA, most SPVs are structured as low-cost Delaware LLCs.
 European firms tend to use local, tax-transparent structures (although some of them are not as efficient).
 Some SPVs manage only a few hundred thousand in capital, whilst others manage many millions of dollars.

 Management fees typically range within 0% and 2%, whereby formation costs and third-party expenses (“organizational expenses”) are borne by the SPV.
 Carried interest typically ranges between 10% and 20%, depending on the demand for the opportunity.
 Some GPs offer low or no fees (= direct access) to advance the relationship with their LPs.

 At Blue Future Partners, we believe that it does not make sense for investors in SPVs to have a 2/20 fee structure for single asset SPVs.
 This assumes that the risk of default or a write-down on the underlying companies is still reasonably high.

 This reasoning is underpinned by the following, simplified mathematical calculations:

 The next best alternative for LPs is to invest in a fund, where the losses and write-downs get offset against any capital gains before carried interest is applied.

 Using the same assumptions as above when calculating the effective carry paid for a portfolio of single-asset SPVs yields the result below:

-Therefore, an LP holding a portfolio of single-asset SPVs does not enjoy the benefit of losses being offset against the gains in other SPVs.
+Therefore, an LP holding a portfolio of single-asset SPVs do not enjoy the benefit of losses being offset against the gains in other SPVs.
 This leads to the LP paying an effective carry of >25% on her portfolio of SPVs.
-It therefore makes more sense for the LP to invest in a Fund with 20% carry rather than a portfolio of SPVs.
+It, therefore, makes more sense for the LP to invest in a Fund with 20% carry rather than a portfolio of SPVs.